Skip to content

 Apply continuous transaction monitoring with anomaly detection Are transaction patterns within expected ranges, or are there anomalies requiring control investigation?
 AI Agent Auditor

-ML + statistical anomaly detection on transaction streams covering Benford Law analysis on amount distributions, weekend + holiday + after-hours posting patterns, round-amount clustering near approval thresholds, journal entry timing relative to period close, vendor master + customer master change patterns, manual journal entry frequency by user.
-LLM never auto-classifies as deficiency - internal audit reviews with rationale plus comparison with similar transactions plus PCAOB AS 2401 fraud risk presumption application.
-Critical for material weakness root cause analysis plus management override testing
+Statistical and machine-learning anomaly detection on transaction streams covers Benford's Law on amount distributions, weekend, holiday and after-hours posting, round-amount clustering near approval thresholds, journal entry timing around period close, vendor and customer master change patterns, and manual journal entry frequency by user.
+The LLM never classifies a deficiency on its own; internal audit reviews each flag with rationale, comparison against similar transactions and the AS 2401 fraud-risk presumption.
+This is critical for material weakness root cause analysis and management override testing.

 Decision Record